KAymeric/card-game/README.md

 - **Environment:**
   The Docker setup provides a fast way to spin up the application.
 Make sure you have Docker and Docker Compose installed.

-Enjoy developing and testing your application!
+Enjoy developing and testing our application!